 Repetitive Strain Injuries

 Well, that was alarming.
 Next was the hand specialist, Dr. McBride.
 The official diagnosis was “left ulnar compression neuropathy.”
 What that means for the non-medical majority: the nerves that control the hand have to run down behind the elbow before reaching the hand, bundled together like the phone cable before it splits off to the houses in your neighborhood.
-That bundle of nerves was being squeezed at the elbow, making the outer half of my left hand stay constantly numb (pinky to middle finger) and the rest of it vary from numb to painful, but always fairly weak and clumsy.
+That bundle of nerves was being squeezed at the elbow, making the outer half of my left hand stay constantly numb (pinky to middle finger) and the rest of it varies from numb to painful, but always fairly weak and clumsy.
 The more common name for this problem is cubital tunnel syndrome.

 TechnoMom’s Prescription to Avoid RSIs